g0v-data/g0v-hackmd-archive/notes/BQWOmzxNQZSMv5oxdPX7UA.md

 ## Integrating reCAPTCHA v3 in Vue.js

 What can I say?
 Keeping secure regarding web-based forms has never been more critical than in this digital era.
 Robotic or computer programs that automatically send messages without any human intervention can spoil everything in an online program with their program, including spam, theft of information, and other forms of bad behavior.
-To combat these dangers, Google made a tool known as reCAPTCHA to differentiate between access given by humans and machines.
+To combat these dangers, [Google](https://www.google.com/) made a tool known as [reCAPTCHA](https://www.google.com/recaptcha/about/) to differentiate between access given by humans and machines.

-To provide an improved user experience compared to its predecessors, reCAPTCHA v3 is the new version of this tool.
-In comparison to reCAPTCHA v2, which needed some form of user input (like identifying images), this latest version does not require anything from them as it works in the background, giving scores based on users’ interactions to determine if there are any humans present or bots only.
+To provide an improved user experience compared to its predecessors, [reCAPTCHA v3](https://developers.google.com/recaptcha/docs/v3) is the new version of this tool.
+In comparison to [reCAPTCHA v2](https://developers.google.com/recaptcha/docs/display), which needed some form of user input (like identifying images), this latest version does not require anything from them as it works in the background, giving scores based on users’ interactions to determine if there are any humans present or bots only.
 In the present era, web applications effortlessly exhibit effective UX and customize their operations through a scoring mechanism that makes them less invasive.
-The Quick framework for JavaScript has experienced exponential growth and is known for its ease of use and versatility, thus making it suitable to implement reCAPTCHA v3.
+The [Vue](https://) framework for [JavaScript](https://www.javascript.com/) has experienced exponential growth and is known for its ease of use and versatility, thus making it suitable to implement reCAPTCHA v3.
 Additionally, choosing Vue is important because it focuses on UI, therefore allowing more security measures like reCAPTCHA to be integrated without affecting its performance or the user's enjoyment.

 This write-up aims to explore how reCAPTCHA v3 can be effectively incorporated in Vue.js applications so that forms are safe from malicious activities while still keeping the original feel of the site or application.
 Also, this manual will comprehensively provide all you need in terms of steps involved in obtaining the required keys needed for complete incorporation of reCAPTCHA v3 within your Vue.js applications.